 But our findings don’t just stop there, we analyze these points and based on foot traffic we should select the red end-cap (the more trafficked regions).

 However, if we analyze the direction of the aisle, we find something relevant, 68% of the traffic coming to the shampoos category are from the secondary aisle (orange point) top to bottom.
 Thanks to this insight, it is much better to place the promotion in the secondary aisle (orange) hence, we get more qualified traffic (people coming to the shampoo and health care category) and we make sure that shoppers see the promotion right before they enter in the category and not the other way around.
 If we put the promotion in the red area, traffic is higher, but not qualified traffic for this shopping mission and shoppers will leave the promotion in their backs once they cross the category.
 One more added bonus is that the promotion is much cheaper for the manufacturer as they would pay far less for a secondary end-cap compared to the main aisle.

 The end results speak for themselves, thanks to these insights, qualified traffic increased 14%, and 8% increase of the marketing activation.
 So not only did Company Y get to reduce the cost of advertising, they gained more sales and coverage simply by having the right data and analytical tools.

-Shopping missions are a key variable to choose the optimal location of promotions and product placement in the layouts.
-Thanks to shoppermotion and our retail intelligence platform, we can leverage this information and apply it in this challenge.
+Shopping missions are a key variable to choose the optimal location or best spots of in-store activations, promotions, and product placement in the layouts.
+Thanks to Shoppermotion and our retail intelligence platform, we can leverage this information and apply it to this challenge.
 But the key factor here is the flexibility and adaptability inherent in the platform that allows for customization to each client’s individual needs.